I've tested the best Garmin watches – but I only recommend these 6 to my friends

 Reasons to avoid

-Naturally, as it's a fitness tracker first and foremost, the most impressive features appeared when I got to test the Garmin Venu 4 for myself.
-I took it for a spin for three weeks after its release.
-Along with the 80+ workout modes to choose from, I loved the Training features.
+Naturally, as it's a fitness tracker first and foremost, the most impressive features appeared when I took the Garmin Venu 4 for a spin.
+Along with the 80+ workout modes, I loved the Training features.
 These are specific to each sport.
-Taking running as an example, the Training features offered the chance to follow along with a Quick Workout (e.g. Intervals), build and follow my own workout from the app, and even race against myself.
-Walkers will find they can set a Target distance and pace in the Training features.
+Taking running as an example, the Training features offered the chance to follow along with a Quick Workout (e.g. Intervals), build and follow my own workout in the app, and even race against myself.
+Walkers can set a Target distance and pace in the Training features.
 When I say that fitness trackers should truly work to improve your fitness, not just record your workouts, these are the kind of must-have features I'm talking about.

-However, the new feature that impressed me the most was lifestyle logging.
-It brings the Venu 4 in line with some of the more advanced holistic health trackers like the Oura Ring 4 by giving users the chance to log certain habits (e.g. drinking alcohol or consuming caffeine late in the day) that may impact recovery and performance.
-Over my three weeks of testing, I noticed patterns that I hadn't before, such as how light exercise in the afternoon helps me sleep better.
+However, the new feature that impressed me the most was Lifestyle Logging.
+It brings the Venu 4 in line with some of the more advanced holistic health trackers like the Oura Ring 4 by allowing users to log certain habits (e.g. drinking alcohol or consuming caffeine late in the day) that may negatively impact recovery and performance.
+Over my weeks of testing, I noticed patterns that I hadn't before, such as how light exercise in the afternoon helps me sleep better.

 While the 41mm design felt fractionally too small for me with the words cramped on the screen, the smaller size will suit those with smaller wrists.
 The Venu 4 is also available in the larger 45mm option.